Barcelona cityscape, Sagrada Família basilica rising above the Eixample grid at golden hour

 Mandarin Oriental Barcelona

 The address on Passeig de Gràcia.
-Patricia Urquiola's interiors, Carme Ruscalleda's two-Michelin-star kitchen, and a spa that earns the hyperbole.
+Patricia Urquiola's interiors, Raül Balam's Michelin-starred kitchen at Moments, and a spa that earns the hyperbole.
 Barcelona's undisputed number one for those who measure in quiet rather than spectacle.

 02